Sri Lanka – The land of serendipity

 Listed below are some examples of the private tours we have designed and organised.

 Andrea & Murray from Christchurch, NZ, and their friends from US, Lettie & Jim were recommended to us by our guest Rachel Cummins.
-They travelled in Sri Lanka on a Tailor-made tour for 15-days.
+They travelled to Sri Lanka on a Tailor-made tour for 15-days.

 Negombo | Sigriya | Arugam Bay | Ella| Welimada | Nanu Oya | Kandy | Negomo

 Our guest Rebecca Meachen recommended Racheal Cummins to us.
 Racheal requested us to design a tour of Sri Lanka which incorporated her interest in culture and nature, cuisine & spices for her chef husband and surfing for her boys.
-They covered almost whole of Sri Lanka in 21-days.
+They covered almost the whole of Sri Lanka in 21-days.